xcore/sw_avb/app_simple_avb_demo/doc_quickstart/quickstart.rst

 To evaluate more than two endpoints, or operate a third party 1722.1 Controller, an AVB-enabled switch is required.
 A number of options are available from switch provider Extreme Networks and other vendors.
-See the AVB System Requirements Guide for further information: TODO xref doc
+See the AVB System Requirements Guide for further information.

 Management by an external 1722.1 Controller
 +++++++++++++++++++++++++++++++++++++++++++